LittleBangTheory/HTTP-Server/server/README.md

 <ip>   hidden-site
 <ip>   master-site
 ```
 We recommand to use a local IP address, such as 127.0.0.2.
-The server is, however, listen to the 8080 port regardless of the IP address.
+The server is, however, listening to the 8080 port regardless of the IP address.

 To do this, you can execute the following command in `server/src` (being in the sudousers is required) :
 ```